 Raspberry Pi For Dummies

-Raspberry Pi For Dummies shows you how to get the best from your Raspberry Pi.
+Raspberry Pi For Dummies shows you how to get the best from your Raspberry Pi, whether you have a Model A, Model B or Model B+.
 You will learn how to set it up, including connecting it up, downloading and installing its software and configuring its settings.
 You'll be shown how the desktop environment and the Linux command line can be used to manage your Pi and its files.
-You'll learn how to browse the web with the Midori browser, download and use free productivity software, edit images and play music and video.
+You'll learn how to browse the web, download and use free productivity software, edit images and play music and video.

 Download a free case for your Raspberry Pi

-You can download a free Raspberry Pi For Dummies case to protect your Raspberry Pi (PDF).
+You can download a free Raspberry Pi For Dummies case to protect your Raspberry Pi Model B or Model A (PDF).
 Just download the PDF and print it out, cut it out and then glue it together.
 It includes holes for the sockets and ports on your Raspberry Pi, and you can additionally cut into it to accommodate any GPIO connectors you're using.

 The case design was created by the For Dummies team at Wiley, based on the original template by Ian McPhee, who kindly gave us permission to do this.